alemart/surgescript/docs/engine/prefs.md

 Prefs
 =====

 Prefs is a SurgeEngine component used to save/load data to/from the disk (permanent storage).
 Prefs is a (key, value) storage that works like a [Dictionary](/reference/dictionary), but its data can be persisted between game sessions.
+Each (key, value) pair is called an entry.
+Prefs holds multiple entries.

+!!! info "Primitive types"

+    Each entry can hold a value of any primitive type: string, number, boolean or null.
+Objects cannot be saved or loaded directly, but you may serialize them.
+If you try to save an object directly, it will be converted to and saved as a string.

 *Example*
 ```cs